DharamLLS/img-upload-with-qr/README.md

 3. When scanned using a mobile device:
    - Open the camera on the mobile device.
    - Allow the user to click a photo.
-   - Display the captured photo on the desktop screen in real time.
+   - Display the captured photo on the desktop screen in real-time.

 ---